Hayfield Secondary School: Academics

 Hayfield is a secondary school, meaning it serves grades 7 through 12, but the high school and middle school students are generally kept separated.
 The middle school has an honors program and the high school offers both honors and Advanced Placement courses.
 As of Spring 2007, the number of exams on which a score of 3 or higher was achieved (on a scale of 1–5) rose to 57% from 46% the previous year, the best results found on record for Hayfield.

 Hayfield has an It's Academic Team and a Robotics Team that has been in the FIRST Robotics Competition (FRC).
 Hayfield's Varsity Science Olympiad team competes in several regional tournaments.
 The school competes in the Intel International Science and Engineering Fair.
 The school is home to a Latin Club which is part of the Junior Latin Classical League.

 Hayfield also has an orchestra, a band and a choral group.

 Athletics

-Hayfield's high school teams compete in the 6A Gunston District of the 6A Occoquan Region of the Virginia High School League.
+Hayfield's high school teams compete in the 6A National District of the 6A Occoquan Region of the Virginia High School League.
 The school's mascot is the hawk and the school color is orange.
 Sports offered include: